VentuzTechnology/Ventuz.Extension.prerelease/README.md

 #### Layer Validation

-Like the VxHierarchyNode can custom Vx Layers modify their sub content.
+Like the VxHierarchyNode can, custom Vx Layers modify their sub content.
 Layers do not have outputs like Hierarchy Node have, but child layers.
 The Layer API provides a method to modify settings how the children are processed and rendered:
 * Visibility (Blocked)
 * Opacity (Transparency, inverse alpha)
-* Order (order in which the child laqyers are rendered)
+* Order (order in which the child layers are rendered)

 ```c#
 bool SetChildOptions(int index, bool? blocked = null, float? opacity = null, int? order = null);